SakifAzwad/Meet-Ready/ProjectWorkDoc.md

 - In the event card component i created handleFinish function that takes the event id on clicking finish button and send patch request to update the status property in the database.

+- In the scheduledevent page i fetched scheduled event data from server based on email id.
+Then using data received from server i feet it into the card that display data in the ui.

-- In the scheduled events component i fetched
+- In the event page i fetched data from server based on event id and store in the state.